SrBrahma/gev/README.md

 # gev

-A lightly opinionated central way to fastly create new projects with a single command.
+A slightly opinionated central way to fastly create new projects with a single command.

 Creating every single Typescript project environment is a real pain.
 Takes lots of minutes, sufferings and procrastinations to leave it functional and in the way I feel confortable to work with.
 We know how boring it really is.